danielegrattarola/spektral/docs/templates/getting-started.md

 There are a couple of things to note here.

-First, we trained our model using the native `fit()` method of Keras.
-No modifications needed.

-Second, we have set `batch_size=N` and `shuffle=False`.
-This is because we are working in **single mode**, meaning that Keras will interpret the first dimension of our adjacency and node attributes matrices as the "batch" dimension.
+We have set `batch_size=N` and `shuffle=False`.
+This is because, since we are considering our nodes as samples in a dataset, the default behaviour of Keras will be to split our graph into batches of 32, and shuffle the batches at each epoch.
-If left to its own devices, Keras will automatically try to split our graph into batches of 32, and shuffle the batches at each epoch.
-For us, that means that the graph would get mixed and cut beyond repair, and the model would not be able to learn.
-This is why we tell Keras to use a batch size of `N` (the whole graph) and to not shuffle the nodes between epochs.
-This would not be necessary if we were working in **batch mode** instead, with many different graphs in our dataset.
+However, shuffling the adjacency matrix along one axis and not the other means that row `i` will represent a different node than column `i`.
+At the same time, if we split the graph in batches, we can easily end up in a situation where we need to use a node attribute that is not part of the batch.
+The only solution is to take all the node features at the same time, hence `batch_size=N`.

 Finally, we used `train_mask` and `val_mask` as `sample_weight`.
-This results in the training nodes being assigned a weight of 1 during training, and the nodes outside the training set being assigned a weight of 0.
-The same holds for the validation and test sets.
+This means that, during training, the training nodes will have a weight of 1 and the validation nodes will have a weight of 0.
+Then, in validation, we will set the training nodes to have a weight of 0 and the validation nodes to have a weight of 1.

 This is all that we need to do to differentiate between training and test data.
-See how the model takes as input the full `X`, `A`, and `y` for both phases?
-The only thing that changes are the masks.
-This is also why we used the `weighted_metrics` flag when compiling the model.
+See how the model takes as input the full `X`, `A`, and `y` for both training and valdation?
+The only thing that changes is the mask.
+This is also why we used the `weighted_metrics` keyword when compiling the model, so that our accuracy is calculated only on the correct nodes at each phase.

 ## Evaluating the model

-Again, this is done in vanilla Keras.
-We just have to keep in mind the same considerations about batching that we did for training (`shuffle` is `False` by default in `evaluate()`):
+Once again, evaluation is done in vanilla Keras.
+We just have to keep in mind the same considerations about batching that we did for training (note that in `model.evaluate()`, by default, `shuffle=False`):

 ```python
 # Evaluate model